 When you purchase a life jacket for your Frenchie, make sure to get something that fits securely to avoid the possibility of slipping off or not holding your dog above water.
 These work in a similar way that you see young children floating vests.

-Search for a dog life vest which is simple to get on and off but fits nicely sufficiently hold your dog’s head out of the water.
+Search for a dog life vest that is simple to get on and off but fits nicely sufficiently to hold your dog’s head out of the water.